 Beelo pretended not to notice her mother’s reaction and asked, “Have they always been here?”

 “We’ve known about the slink for centuries,” Ona went on.
-“My grandfather’s grandmother studied them for years, from a distance.
+“My grandfather’s grandmother studied them, from a distance.
 In her time, the slink could only be found in Terramort.”

 Ona paused to walk over the the head of the slink and squatted to look at it head-on.